Quick Answer

 Personal injury case value in California is the sum of two categories of damages: economic damages (medical bills, lost income, future care, household services, property damage) and non-economic damages (pain and suffering, emotional distress, loss of enjoyment of life, loss of consortium).
 In cases involving oppression, fraud, or malice — including drunk driving and intentional harm — California Civil Code §3294 allows punitive damages on top.

-Five factors drive every personal injury valuation: (1) injury severity and permanence, (2) total documented medical expenses and projected future care, (3) lost wages and lost earning capacity, (4) the strength of liability evidence under California’s pure comparative negligence rule (Civil Code §1714), and (5) the depth of available insurance coverage and defendant assets.
-The same broken leg can be worth $50,000 or $5,000,000 depending on how those five factors stack up.
+Five factors generally influence personal-injury valuation: (1) injury severity and permanence, (2) total documented medical expenses and reasonable projected future care, (3) lost wages and lost earning capacity, (4) the strength of liability evidence under California’s pure comparative negligence rule (Civil Code §1714), and (5) the depth of available insurance coverage and defendant assets.
+Outcomes vary widely — the same injury can produce very different recoveries depending on how those factors stack up in a given case.

 Economic damages are the documentable, out-of-pocket losses caused by the injury.
 They include: